fbeaudoincoveo/cloudv2-docs-site/CONTRIBUTING-CONTENT.md

 The best practice is to install and build the site locally and continually validate your changes (see [README.md](README.md)).

+## Content Creation

+Instructions on how to create content.

+### Index Pages

+Create an `index.md` page in each repo folder to prevent the server from returning a 404 error for URLS ending with a repo (`doc.site.com/path/foldername` or `doc.site.com/path/foldername/`).

+At the minimum the index file should list pages in the folder.

+### Permalinks

+Do not set permalinks in the `_config.yml` file or in the front matter of pages.
+Rather use the default URL behavior that simply reproduces the repo folder structure and filename.
+When following the [Links](#links) section instructions, the `.md` extension is automatically switched to `.html`.

+More to come about strategies to create content...

 ## Links

 Instructions to add different types of links.